#07 Prompting Technique

 Think of context as search terms for AI's pattern database: generic search returns generic results, while specific search returns precisely what you need.
 Every additional detail narrows the pattern space to better matches.

-✓ When To Use Contextual Prompts
+When To Use It

-• Communication with specific audiences
+• Communication that must resonate with specific audiences

 • Decisions requiring situational judgment